pytorch/torchtune/docs/source/deep_dives/configs.rst

 to parameters in your config via the :code:`tune` command.
 These should be specified as key-value pairs :code:`k1=v1 k2=v2 ...`

-For example, to run the :code:`full_finetune` recipe with custom model and tokenizer directories and using GPUs, you can provide overrides:
+For example, to run the :code:`lora_finetune_single_device` recipe with custom model and tokenizer directories, you can provide overrides:

 .. code-block:: bash

-    tune full_finetune_distributed \
+    tune run lora_finetune_single_device \
-    --config full_finetune_distributed \
+    --config llama2/7B_lora_single_device \
     checkpointer.checkpoint_dir=/home/my_model_checkpoint \
     checkpointer.checkpoint_files=[file_1, file_2] \
-    device=cuda

 Overriding components
 ^^^^^^^^^^^^^^^^^^^^^